QMC integration based on arbitrary (t,m,s)-nets yields optimal convergence rates on several scales of function spaces: Spaces of Fractional Smoothness

 Here $(\cdot-t)_+^{\alpha-1}$ denotes the function that is $(x-t)^{\alpha-1}$ for $x>t$ and $0$ otherwise.
 Note that $(x-t)_+^{\alpha-1} \in L_q([0,1])$ for all $x$ as long as $q(1-\alpha) < 1$.
 Let $q = p'$.
 Then the condition $q(1-\alpha)<1$ is equivalent to $p> \alpha^{-1}$.
 Hence, $p>\alpha^{-1}$ and $\tilde{f} \in L_p([0,1])$ imply, due to H\"older's inequality, $(x-\cdot)_+^{\alpha-1} \tilde{f}(\cdot) \in L_1([0,1])$.
 Note that $\alpha^{-1} < p_1 \le p_2 \le \infty$ implies $\HH_{\alpha,p_2} \subseteq \HH_{\alpha,p_1}$.

 In the case $\alpha = 1$, the function $(\cdot-t)_+^{\alpha-1}$ is nothing but the characteristic function $1_{(t,1]}$ of the half-open interval $(t,1]$.
 Note that in this case $\mathcal{H}_{\alpha,p}$ is also well-defined for $p=1=\alpha$.
-Due to the fundamental theorem of calculus the space $\HH_{1,p}$ is the space of \emph{absolutely continuous} functions on $[0,1]$ whose classical first derivative exists almost everywhere and is equal to some $L_p$ function.
+Due to the fundamental theorem of calculus the space $\HH_{1,p}$ is the space of \emph{absolutely continuous} functions on $[0,1]$ whose classical first derivative exists almost everywhere and belongs to $L_p([0,1])$.
 A similar characterization of the spaces $\HH_{\alpha,p}$ can be given with the help of fractional differentiation in the sense of Riemann and Liouville.

 \begin{lemma} Let $\alpha \in (0,1]$ and $\alpha^{-1} < p \le \infty$. \begin{itemize} \item[{\rm(}i\rm{)}] Each $f\in \HH_{\alpha,p}$ is H\"older continuous with H\"older exponent $\alpha -1/p$. \item[{\rm(}ii\rm{)}] If $\tilde{f}\in L_p([0,1])$, $c\in\RR$, and